The Steps To Organizing Your Life While Tapping Into Your Creativity By Using A Paper Planner.

 5.Avalon And Ninth

 Here is my favorite stamping shop.
 Stamping these cute impressions then coloring them in with copics has such a calming feeling.
-I do suggest using a black momento permanent ink stamping pad, your impression won’t smear.
+I do suggest using a black momento permanent ink stamping pad, so your stamp impression won’t smear.
+Here is my all time favorite stamp shop.
+Her Happy Girls are absolutely adorable.

 1.Love Cynthia